The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 Quality Filtering

-First, we excluded items clearly unsuitable as knowledge entries.
+First, I excluded entries that were clearly unsuitable as knowledge base content.

 Filter Condition Example

-Non-questions Items not categorized as inquiries Work requests, item handovers
+Non-questions Items that are not inquiries Work requests, item handovers

 No answer Answer field is empty

-Insufficient information Answer is too short Less than 15 characters
+Insufficient information Answer is too short Fewer than 15 characters

 As a result, approximately half of the "question + meaningful answer" pairs remained.